chipmunk-project/druzhba-simulator/README.md

 Example:

-    cargo run -- -g 1 -t 20 2>/dev/null
+    cargo run -- -g 1 -t 20 -s "{{2}}" 2>/dev/null

 Machine code file can be given to ```dsim``` instead of ```dgen``` if more flexibility is desired by not having to rerun ```dgen``` and recompile ```dsim``` but optimizations would not be able to be used.

+If ```-g``` option is not used, the traffic generator will initialize all PHV containers by default with random values.
+When analyzing state variables, note that each state_group corresponds to the storage within a single stateful ALU in a stage.
+There should be as many state groups as there are salu_config machine code values set and there should be as many state variables per state group vector as there are state variable operands the stateful ALU uses.
+For instance, although the example uses 1 stateful ALU per stage for 2 stages, only 1 stateful ALU is set using salu_config, thus there is 1 state group specified.
+And raw.alu uses only 1 state variable so the state group size is 1 element.

 The above example directs STDERR to null device due to compiler warnings from test generated ```dgen``` files.
 Many of these warnings are either unavoidable or helpful for readibilty.
-While some can be fixed we leave that to future work due to the tediousness of the task.
+While some can be fixed we leave that for future work. of the task.

 # Test